Is My Quote Fair?

-How much should a painting job cost in Michigan?
-Homeowners in Michigan (MI) often overpay by around 14% on painting work, especially when they only collect a single quote.
-Typical paintingprojects run $1,500–$6,500 nationally — but Michigan regional rates, permit costs, and labor availability can push that meaningfully higher.
-Paste your contractor quote and your Michigan zip code below for a line-by-line fairness check against local market rates.
+How much does a painting job typically cost in Michigan?
+Homeowners in Michigan (MI) who only collect a single quote may pay around 14% above typical regional pricing on painting work.
+Typical paintingprojects run $1,500–$6,500 nationally — but Michigan regional rates, permit costs, and labor availability can shift that meaningfully.
+Paste your contractor quote and your Michigan zip code below for a plain-English line-by-line comparison against typical regional pricing.
+Informational only — not a substitute for getting quotes from at least one other licensed local contractor.

 Typical cost for painting in Michigan